 Lobbyists come in various shapes and sizes, representing groups large and small, powerful and weak, rich and poor.
 They can be broken down into several categories.
-While you may not get this specific at Youth in Government, it's important for you to understand the different types of Lobbyists.
+While you may not get this specific in Model Assembly, it's important for you to understand the different types of Lobbyists.